 The mission of the Charles Simeon Trust was and is to “promote the growth of the gospel of Jesus Christ throughout the world by training up the next generation of Biblical expositors.”
 The Trust does this one thing through four initiatives that have developed and grown over time.
 Each aims to increase the confidence and ability of pastors and Bible teachers to rightly handle God’s Word.
 We want each person to be convinced that God’s Word is powerful and eager to teach it to their people.

+Workshops on Biblical Exposition are 2-3 day, in-person training events that are interactive and skill-based.
 Since the founding of the Charles Simeon Trust, the Workshops have continued to grow.
+Over the Trust’s first decade, Workshops developed for working pastors.
 In 2011, the Trust began dedicated Workshops for women in ministry.
-These proved immensely popular and began to regionalize in the United States and Canada the very next year.
-In 2013, at the direction of the Board of Directors, the Trust began to add Workshops for pastors outside of the US and Canada.
-Building on new works in India and Cuba, the Workshops expanded to 19 countries over the next four years, and continue to grow into the present.
+These proved immensely popular and have been expanding since.
+In 2013, at the direction of the Board of Directors, the Trust began to aggressively add Workshops for pastors outside of the US and Canada, now comprising more than half of all the Workshops the Trust runs.

 After two years of research and testing, the Trust launched our Online Courses in 2009.
 From one course, this ministry has grown to offer several courses in seven languages (English, Arabic, Chinese, French, Italian, Portuguese, and Spanish).
 Online Courses can be taken by individuals or groups.
 Many pastors use them to train lay leaders in their churches or form gathering of pastors and Bible teachers from numerous churches just to keep practicing.